t-cousins/C-Event-Simulator/README.md

 # C++ Multi-Threaded Event Simulator

-This is a generic framework to help simulate a dynamical system.
+This is a generic framework to help simulate dynamical systems.
 Specific use-cases might include:
-* a financial exchange: where events could represent order submissions or fills
+* a **financial exchange**: where events could represent order submissions or fills
-* the spread of a disease: where events could represent people coming into contact or the disease successfully transmitting from one person to another
+* the **spread of a disease**: where events could represent people coming into contact or the disease successfully transmitting from one person to another

 Each `Simulation` triggers multiple `Events` at non-deterministic time intervals.
 A simulation is defined by the `ratePerMin` at which events occur on-average and the total length of the simulation: `durationMins`.
 A `Listener` is notified each time an event is triggered.
 A `MultiThreadedSimulation` can run multiple simulations in parallel.